cristiannaziru/sails-workshop/README.md

 6. Open another execution connection to the newly created container `docker exec -it <container_id_obtained_above> bash`

-Where we're starting the UI application while executing `npm install && cd frontend && gulp watch`
+Where we're starting the UI application while executing `cd frontend && gulp watch`

 You're application should be now accessible at `http://localhost:8000` and if you've used the `-v` while running the container it means that your local folder is now mounted in the container and all